Lifestyle Benefits: The Ultimate Guide

 Step #3: Design a Suite of Lifestyle Benefit Options based on needs, budgets, resources, etc.

-Once you’ve gathered all the information you need in the first two steps, it’s time to get into the nuts and bolts building your lifestyle benefits strategy.
+Once you’ve gathered all the information you need in the first two steps, it’s time to get into the nuts and bolts of building your lifestyle benefits strategy.

-• Ensure you offer at least one lifestyle benefit that will help every worker in your company
+• Ensure you offer at least one lifestyle benefit that will help every worker in your company.

 • Decide how many new lifestyle benefits to offer.
-(The good news is, all your preparations will mean you’ve probably identified a few meaningful benefits that will make a big impact.)
+(The good news is all your preparations will mean you’ve probably identified a few meaningful benefits that will make a big impact.)

 • Decide if you will launch a new suite of benefits all at once, or slowly introduce one benefit at a time.

-cost v valueCost vs. value: Since some benefits clearly cost more than others, you’ll want to keep a close eye on the bottom line as it relates to your benefits budget.
+Cost vs. Value: Since some benefits cost more than others, you’ll want to keep a close eye on the bottom line as it relates to your benefits budget.

-A fourth option is to partner with a benefits provider.
-The good news is that some will even help fund the rewards they promise.
+cost v valueA fourth option is to partner with a benefits provider.
+The good news is some will even help fund the rewards they promise.
 Just use caution when a benefits provider partner offers a benefit for free.
-This happens sometimes among discount program providers – and it often indicates that the value is low and forgettable.
-Worse still, they may even be getting their money through other means – like by selling your employees’ information to spammers.
-This may not cost you any money, but it will cost you a lot more: the very employee loyalty and engagement that you were after in the first place.
+This happens sometimes among discount program providers—and it often indicates the value is low and forgettable.
+Worse still, they may even be getting their money through other means – like by selling your workers’ information to spammers.
+This may not cost you any money, but it will cost you a lot more: the very employee loyalty and engagement that you are after in the first place.

 Step #4: Promote, promote, promote!

-Megaphone starLifestyle benefits aren’t something you can mention only once and expect to have high usage.
-Frequent communication is vital to ensuring that the benefits are always top-of-mind exactly when they need them.
+Lifestyle benefits aren’t something you can mention only once and expect to have high usage.
+Frequent communication is vital to ensuring the benefits are always top-of-mind.

 • Employee newsletters